zeroc-ice/ice-demos/cpp/Ice/locator/README.md

-This demo illustrates how to use a custom Ice::Locator.
+This demo illustrates how to write a simple Locator.

 To run the demo, first start the server: